For the first time in modern U.S. history, leaders like you have to manage an incredible four generations:

 3. Create opportunities for cross-generational mentoring

-For problems within your teams, you can create opportunities for members of different ages to work with and coach one another.
+For problems within your teams, you can create opportunities for members of different ages to work with and coach one another to bridge generational differences.
 By doing so, they can build rapport and trust with each other, and trade knowledge and skills.

 "Studies show that colleagues learn more from each other than they do from formal training, which is why it is so important to establish a culture of coaching across age groups.”